 Title IX is a federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity1.
-Title IX protects all members of our campus community who experience sex discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including dating and domestic violence), stalking, or discrimination on the basis of pregnancy.
+Title IX protects all members of our campus community who experience sex discrimination, sexual harassment, sexual assault, interpersonal violence (including dating and domestic violence), stalking, or discrimination on the basis of pregnancy.
 These protections apply to students, faculty, staff, contractors, applicants and campus visitors.
 We are committed to creating and fostering a campus environment free from all forms of sex discrimination.

 Protection from Prohibited Conduct

-Sexual misconduct is a wide range of behavior including sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including dating and domestic violence), and stalking.
+Prohibited conduct is a wide range of behavior including sexual harassment, sexual assault, interpersonal violence (including dating and domestic violence), and stalking.
 Additionally, the university's revised HOP 3-3031: Prohibition of Sexual Assault, Interpersonal Violence, Stalking, Sexual Harassment, and Sex Discrimination prohibits sex discrimination, sexual exploitation, unprofessional or inappropriate conduct of a sexual nature, retaliation, false information and false complaints, and interference with a grievance process under this policy.
-The Title IX Office works to prevent sexual misconduct from occuring, and responds seriously and appropriately to all reports of sexual misconduct.
+The Title IX Office works to prevent prohibited conduct from occuring, and responds seriously and appropriately to all reports of prohibited conduct.

 Protection from Gender-based Harassment

 Title IX also prohibits gender-based harassment, which the Office for Civil Rights defines as "unwelcome conduct based on a student’s sex, harassing conduct based on a student’s failure to conform to sex stereotypes2."
 It includes "slurs, taunts, stereotypes, or name-calling, as well as gender-motivated physical threats, attacks, or other hateful conduct3."